devopness/devopness/docs/legal/terms-of-service.md

 In particular, we will not be liable for loss of profits, sales, business, or revenue; business interruption; loss of anticipated savings; loss of business opportunity, goodwill or reputation; or any indirect or consequential loss or damage.

 - **No Services guarantees.** The Platform is provided “as is”.
 We make no guarantee as to the quality of the Platform and its suitability for your individual purposes, and will not be liable in the event you do not undertake your own prior due diligence.
 - **Severability.** Each of the paragraphs of these terms operates separately.
-If any court or relevant authority decides that any of them are unlawful or unenforceable, the remaining paragraphs will remain in full force and effect.<br><br>
+If any court or relevant authority decides that any of them are unlawful or unenforceable, the remaining paragraphs will remain in full force and effect.

 ## NOTICES
 - **Where do we issue notices to you.** We will issue all notices to you via the Platform save for any that will materially impact your rights or your use of the Platform which we will email to you, via the email you use to subscribe to the Platform.
-- **Complaints and legal disputes.** Where you have any complaints, are subject to insolvency (or similar) proceedings or wish to issue legal proceedings against us, you should send notice of these to legal@devopness.com.<br><br>
+- **Complaints and legal disputes.** Where you have any complaints, are subject to insolvency (or similar) proceedings or wish to issue legal proceedings against us, you should send notice of these to legal@devopness.com.

 ## GOVERNING LAW
 - **What laws apply to these Terms?** These terms are governed by English law and you can bring legal proceedings in the English courts.